researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

                    claimedMessageUris: Immutable.Set(),
                    rejectedMessageUris: Immutable.Set(),
                    retractedMessageUris: Immutable.Set(),
                },
                petriNetData: Immutable.Map(),
-               isLoadingAgreementData: true|false, //default is false, whether or not the agreementData has been loaded,
                isLoading: true|false, //default is false, whether or not this connection is currently loading itself (similar to the isLoading in the need)
                showAgreementData: true|false // default is false, whether or not the agreementDataPanel is active
                showPetriNetData: true|false // defautl is false, whether or not the petriNetDataPanel is active